wizards-of-lua/wizards-of-lua/docs/_modules/Mob.md

     If set to false this creature becomes dumb and just stands around.
 It even won't react to physical forces.
     Default is true.
     "
+  - name: health
+    type: number
+    access: r/w
+    description: |
+      The 'health' is the energy of this entity.
+When it falls to zero this entity dies.
   - name: mainhand
     type: "[Item](/modules/Item/)"
     access: r/w